xray-forge/xray-16-types/src/plugins/macros/README.md

 TypeScriptToLua plugin that applies compile-time macros: a build header, file metadata tokens, and `LuaTable` cast helpers.

+The `$` helpers are imported from the `xray16/macros` module (which ships a real runtime, so the same code runs under jest/node without mocks or globals).
+This plugin strips that import at build time and folds each usage; the `$` tokens are recognized by name whether imported or ambient.

 Every feature is on by default.
 The token-driven features are inert unless the matching `$` token appears in the source, so leaving them enabled is safe.